Dario-Zela/godot-csharp-vscode/README.md

 # C# Tools for Godot

 Debugger and utilities for working with Godot C# projects in VSCode.
-A fork of the original version to allow for the launch and task JSON files with newer versions of Godot.
+A fork of the original version that creates launch and task JSON files compatible with newer versions of Godot.

 ## Requirements